stfc/PSyclone/tutorial/practicals/LFRic/building_code/background/LFRic_kernel.md

 ---
 **NOTE**

-Looping over `k` in the kernel is an optimisation which assumes that the field data is `k`-first.
+Looping over `k` in the kernel allows computation to be done cell by cell and as such is a more natural way of writing the numerics of finite-element method for scientists.
+From the computational point of view it is an optimisation which assumes that the field data is `k`-first.
 In the future this looping may be moved up to the [PSy layer](LFRic_PSy.md) PSy layer to better handle e.g. `i`-first fields.

 ---